pcmichaud/micro/source/time_en.rst

 **Optimality conditions**

-Le Lagrangian has three FOC:
+The Lagrangian has three FOC:

 .. math::